 Results showed that the diet that included a combination of the following five nutrients had the largest effect on learning and memory recall:

-Other studies have found similar results—that what we eat affects the brain, and that the more “brain foods” we consume, the healthier the brain is.
-After analyzing 160 studies about food’s affect on the brain, researchers reported in a 2008 study that a balanced diet could protect the brain and ward off memory loss.
+Other studies have found similar results — that what we eat affects the brain, and that the more “brain foods” we consume, the healthier the brain is.
+After analyzing 160 studies about food’s effect on the brain, researchers reported in a 2008 study that a balanced diet could protect the brain and ward off memory loss.

 “Food is like a pharmaceutical compound that affects the brain,” said lead researcher Fernando Gómez-Pinilla.
 “This raises the exciting possibility that changes in diet are a viable strategy for enhancing cognitive abilities, protecting the brain from damage and counteracting the effects of aging.”